 But I would guess that the amount of red tape to get proper access will be quite extensive.
 Would first need to get our optometrist registered on Discovery using his ID number, practice number and HPCSA number.
 Hopefully Discovery will get back to us with a username and password before next week.

-"Pray for Our President Zuma, Youth leader Julius Malema, and Zimbabwean Robert Mugabe...
+"Pray for Our President Zuma and his party, Julius Malema, and Zimbabwean Robert Mugabe...
 Psalm 109:8".